axesup/combate/Testing.md

-Testing is a very valuable process.
-Like version control, it absolves programmers from fear of making changes that might break things.
-We're in the process of trying and expanding various systems, and seeking to get better code coverage, particularly for the client.
-Help us out!

 ## Running server tests

-* Run coco-mongodb
-* Run coco-test-server
-* Run coco-server-test-runner
+* Run `./bin/coco-mongodb` in one terminal

-Now when you make changes to server code or tests, the server-test-runner will run the tests in /test/server and show results in the terminal.
+* Run `npm run jasmine` in another terminal anytime you want to run tests.

+To run tests in just one file, run `npm run jasmine spec/server/path/to/some.spec.coffee`.

 ## Running client tests in the terminal